 Although anatomical texts and medical terminologies with an anatomical content deal only superﬁcially, if at all, with anatomical surfaces, lines, and points, it is nevertheless necessary to represent these entities explicitly and comprehensively in the FMA in order to describe boundary and adjacency relationships of material physical anatomical entities and spaces.
 [43]

-Immaterial entities are divided into two subgroups:
+note(immaterial entity)[Immaterial entities are divided into two subgroups:

 boundaries and sites, which bound, or are demarcated in relation, to material entities, and which can thus change location, shape and size and as their material hosts move or change shape or size (for example: your nasal passage; the hold of a ship; the boundary of Wales (which moves with the rotation of the Earth) [38, 7, 10]);

-spatial regions, which exist independently of material entities, and which thus do not change.
-Immaterial entities under 1. are in some cases continuant parts of their material hosts.
+spatial regions, which exist independently of material entities, and which thus do not change.]

+note(continuant part of)[Immaterial entities /*under 1. */are in some cases continuant parts of their material hosts.
 Thus the hold of a ship, for example, is a part of the ship; it may itself have parts, which may have names (used for example by ship stow planners, customs inspectors, and the like).
 Immaterial entities under both 1. and 2. can be of zero, one, two or three dimensions.

 We define: